Kenya has very diverse natural and cultural heritage with some truly unique monuments. Among the highlights of the country should be mentioned:

 - Old coastal cities and villages - the Eastern African coast in the 12th - 19th centuries was a melting pot of very diverse cultures.
 Swahili and other indigenous cultures here met with Arab, Persian, Ottoman, Portuguese, English and even Chinese influences.
 Several medieval trade towns now are covered with jungle (Gedi, Takwa), but some continue to live up to this day (Old Mombasa, Lamu, Faza).

 Volcanoes and geothermal landmarks

 - Loburu Geysers and Hot Springs, Lake Bogoria (Loburu Geysers) - Rift Valley Province.
-A group (circa 18) of active geysers on the western bank of beautiful Lake Bogoria.
+A group (some 18) of active geysers on the western bank of beautiful Lake Bogoria.

 - Suswa Volcano - Rift Valley Province.
 Volcano with unique double crater - it resembles a mountain with deep pressed ring around its summit.
 The isolated inner summit is covered with dry bush - forest.
 Fumaroles are observed here.
 Volcano has more than 30 interesting lava tube obsidian caves.

 - Kitum Cave and Makingen Cave - Nyanza and Western Provinces, Mt.
 Elgon.
 Unique caves in pyroclastic rocks, up to 200 metres long.
 Entrances are behind waterfalls.
 Possibly created by elephants and other animals digging the salt in caves up to this day.
 Kitum cave became known worldwide after two people caught the extremely dangerous and deadly Marburg virus in this cave.

 - Leviathan Cave - Eastern Province, Chuylu Hills.
 Sixth longest lava tube in the world - 12.5 km long, 3 - 10 m in diameter.
 Some 100 lava tube caves are known in Chuylu Hills.